duo-labs/cloudmapper/README.md

 ![Demo screenshot](docs/images/ideal_layout.png "Demo screenshot")

-There are three stages to using CloudMapper:
+There are four stages to using CloudMapper:
+1. Configure information about your account.
-1. Collect information about an AWS account via a shell script that uses the AWS CLI.
+2. Collect information about an AWS account via a shell script that uses the AWS CLI.
-2. Convert that data into a format usable by the web browser.
+3. Convert that data into a format usable by the web browser.
-3. Run a simple web server to view the collected data in your browser.
+4. Run a simple web server to view the collected data in your browser.

 ## Installation

+You will need `jq` (https://stedolan.github.io/jq/) and the library `pyjq` (https://github.com/doloopwhile/pyjq) which require some additional tools installed.

 On macOS: